uqlibrary/technology-training/QGIS/mobile/QGIS_mobile.md

 * Set the Mask Layer to "UQ_Boundary"
 * Scroll down to "Clipped (mask)" and click "..." next to [Create Temporary Layer]", then "Save to file", and save it as **St_Lucia_DEM** to your project folder.

+* Another way to clip would be to use Extent
+* Make sure the virtual raster output DEM is selected in the Input layer
+* Navigate to `Raster > Extraction > Clip Raster by Extent`
+* Next to "Clipping extent" click `... > Calculate from Layer > UQ_Boundary`
+* Scroll down to "Clipped (extent)" and click "..." next to [Create Temporary Layer]", then "Save to file", and save it as **St_Lucia_DEM** to your project folder.

 If you don't save to file directly, remember two things:

 * **rename** your clipped layer so it is more descriptive than the generic "Clipped (extent)"